vmware/vic-product/tests/manual-test-cases/Group5-Interoperability-Tests/5-01-Distributed-Switch.md

 4. Run a variety of docker commands on the VCH appliance

 # Expected Outcome:
-The VCH OVA appliance should deploy without error and each of the docker commands executed against it should return without error
+The VCH and VIC appliance should deploy without error and each of the docker commands executed against it should return without error

 # Possible Problems:
 * When you add an ESXi host to the vCenter it will overwrite its datastore name from datastore1 to datastore1 (n)